-The following post is from Amanda Bacon
+The Overwhelmed Homeschool Mom is a post from Amanda Bacon

 “Hey, I was thinking we should just continue to homeschool through the summer,” says the man I married eight children ago.

 I blink long and hard, hoping that when I open my eyes, I’ll hear a sly, “April Fools!” or ” Ha!
 I’m totally kidding.”
 Because this man knows me.
 He knows I need a whole summer’s worth of a break from organized homeschooling.

 Have the last fifteen years of our marriage been a façade?
 Does he even know me at all?